Zaur Hashimov

 Zaur Hashimov (Zaur Həşimov; born 25 August 1981) is an Azerbaijani football manager and former player who played as a defender.

 Career

 Club

 Hashimov began his career with the Azerbaijan U-18 team when they participated in the Azerbaijan Top League.
 Hashimov later went on to represent Shafa Baku, Khazar Universiteti Baku, Inter Baku, Khazar Lankaran, Qarabağ and Sumgayit over his 17-year career.

 International

-Hashimov made his debut for national team in 1998, making 19 appearances for his country.
+Hashimov made his debut for the national team in 1998, making 19 appearances for his country.

 Managerial career

 On 13 December 2017, Hashimov was appointed as manager of Azerbaijan U18.